n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 > carries the script's inherent vowel sound.
 This vowel sound is changed
 > by a dependent vowel (matra) sign following the consonant.

+Kannada uses the the `BASE_POS_LAST` characteristic mentioned earlier.
+However, because all consonants in the script can potentially take on post-base consonant forms, the outcome of the shaping characteristic may be counterintuitive.

-Generally speaking, the base consonant is the final consonant of the syllable and its vowel sound designates the end of the syllable.
-This rule is synonymous with the `BASE_POS_LAST` characteristic mentioned earlier.
+Generally speaking, the base consonant is the first consonant of the syllable, which is rendered in full form, and any subsequent consonants are rendered in special post-base forms.

-Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
-Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
+Each of these post-base consonants will be preceded by the "Halant" mark, which indicates that they carry no vowel.
 They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

-Kannada also includes two special consonants that can occur after the base consonant.
-These post-base consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.

 As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining